anayebi/keras-extra/README.md

     Output shape: (num_samples, num_timesteps, stack_size, new_num_rows, new_num_cols)

     Potential use case: For stacking after a Time Distributed Convolutional Layer or other Time Distributed Layer

+# Removed Layers:

+- **Permute** (added to keras.layers.core, July 17 2015: https://github.com/fchollet/keras/pull/409)

+    Permutes the dimensions of the data according to the given tuple.

+    Input shape: This layer does not assume a specific input shape.

+    Output shape: Same as the input shape, but with the dimensions re-ordered according to the ordering specified by the tuple.

+    Arguments: Tuple is a tensor that specifies the ordering of the dimensions of the data.

 - **UpSample1D** (added to keras.layers.convolutional, August 16 2015: https://github.com/fchollet/keras/pull/532)